Rockets Baseball

 The McAlester Rockets were a championship winning Class D minor league baseball team that competed in the Sooner State League from 1947 through 1956.
 McAlester had hosted minor league baseball before, with earlier teams like the Miners and Diggers.

-But the Rockets were different—they arrived just as postwar optimism and small-town baseball surged together.
-The Sooner State League was part of a broader national revival in minor league play, and McAlester was in it from the start.
-The league operated in Oklahoma and north Texas and featured franchises in towns such as Ada, Ardmore, Duncan, Lawton, Paris (TX), and McAlester.
+But the Rockets arrived just as a postwar boom and small-town baseball came together.
+The Sooner State League was part of a national return to minor league play, and McAlester was in it early.
+The league operated in Oklahoma and north Texas and featured franchises in towns like Ada, Ardmore, Duncan, Lawton, Paris (TX), and McAlester.

-The Rockets’ name drew inspiration from the nearby McAlester Naval Ammunition Depot, called the "rocket plant" by locals.
-It was a name that connected directly to the town’s identity.
+The Rockets’ name came from the nearby McAlester Naval Ammunition Depot, called the "rocket plant" by locals.

 Home games were played at Jeff Lee Stadium, a WPA-era ballpark built in 1937.
 It hosted everything from Rockets games to high school football and civic events.